|

 Why you must visit San Francisco on your next California Trip

 As the song goes, “I left my heart in San Francisco/High on a hill, it calls to me/To be where little cable cars climb halfway to the stairs/The morning fog may chill the air, I don’t care.”
 And how true it is!
-Born and raised in San Francisco, for me, the hills and fog are just as iconic as the Golden Gate Bridge and the cable cars.
+For those born in San Francisco the hills and fog are just as iconic as the Golden Gate Bridge and the cable cars.

 best bookshops in San Francisco, California, USA